 |Decoration||Used for coating the surface of the product for beautification, wear resistance and corrosion resistance.||Cr, Ti, Zr, Ni, W, TiAl, CrSi, CrTi, CrAlZr target||General technical requirements; mainly used for decoration, energy saving, etc.|

 |Tool||Enhance the surface of tools and molds, improve the life and the quality of the parts manufactured||TiAl, CrAl, Cr, Ti, TiC, Al2O3 target||High-performance requirements; extended service life|

 |Solar||Sputter coating technology for the production of fourth-generation thin-film solar cells||ZnOAl, ZnO, ZnAl, Mo, CdS, CIGS target||High technical requirements; large application range|

 |Electron device||Thin film resistors, film capacitors||NiCr, NiCrSi, CrSi, Ta, NiCrAl target||Requires small size, good stability, and low-temperature coefficient of resistance|

+Thank you for reading our article and we hope that it can help you have a better understanding of sputtering deposition.
 This is just a very basic overview of sputtering deposition.
 If you are not sure which kind of sputtering is taking place on your production line, please contact us.
-If you want to purchase the specific type of sputtering target, please send us an inquiry.
+If you want to purchase a specific type of sputtering target, please send us an inquiry.
 For more information, please visit https://www.sputtertargets.net/.